Policies

 SICPs and TBPs (Standard infection control precautions and Transmission based precautions) Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 There are a number of ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
-SICPs must be used by all care staff...
+There are a number of ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+SICPs must be used by all care staff in all situations for contact with...

 Type: Policies